 When dealing with fish that are used to eating meat you need to take a different approach.
 It’s also a little bit less complicated as you just add the meat to the tank and watch them eat it.
 Often it won’t take as long before the fish recognize is as food compared to feeding lettuce.

-Popular examples of carnivorous fish are pufferfish, piranhas, arowana or other so called “monster” fish.
-It’s important to always feed the meat at room temperate.
+It’s important always to feed the meat at room temperate.
 When you take the meat from a fridge, give it enough time to reach room temperature.

-Whenever you’re dealing with omnivores you can also choose to feed meat.
-Many smaller aquarium fish are omnivores and love blood-worms, daphnia, black worms, brine-shrimp etc. It’s always a good idea to have some lying in your freezer, but if you don’t have any right now you can also choose to cut up some suitable meat to small pieces.
+When dealing with omnivores, you can also choose to feed meat.
+Many smaller aquarium fish are omnivores and love bloodworms, daphnia, black worms, brine shrimp etc. It’s always a good idea to have some lying in your freezer, but if you don’t have any right now, you can also choose to cut up some suitable meat to small pieces.

 This means that you should not have to improvise with all kind of semi-suitable food as long as you can get some food for them the next day.
 All fish that can eat vegetables are made to digest plant matter and, when hungry, will turn towards eating algae.